jadanpl/Flight-Price-Prediction/README.md

 * The maximum duration for flight with no stops is only 3.58 hours.
 The flight was AI-773 from Air_India which fled from Kolkata at evening and arrived Mumbai at night.
 * Flight with business class, two or more stops and early morning departure time have the highest maximum price as compared to other flights.
 There is no business class flight with two or more stops that depart at late night.
 * The flight price became higher when the days left before departure is getting lesser.
-* Below is the screencast of the developed streamlit app that run on my local PC.
+* The final model chosen is a random forest regressor, and below is the screencast of how the developed streamlit app run on my local PC.

 https://user-images.githubusercontent.com/57357735/198346386-9e855d47-7c62-4dba-b439-95808707ab45.mp4

 ## Recommendation 📥
 * We could implement other ML algorithms, such as KNeighborsRegressor, decision tree regressor, random forest regressor or XGB regressor.